10xEngineer/labs/README.md

 # 10xEngineer Labs Command Line Interface (CLI)

+Labs API and CLI currently in public BETA (as of Nov 1, 2012).

 ## Install

 Labs CLI is distribute as RubyGems package.
 To install it you need to have Ruby installed (preferable 1.9.3)